Macuyiko/blog/content/2014/2014_10_this-is-what-the-chinese-cloud-looks-like.md

 #### Download

 I've put all my code up on [GitHub](https://github.com/Macuyiko/WeiyunAPI), in case you're interested.
 I'll probably not maintain this for long, but feel free to fork or submit pull requests.
 The license is permissive (MIT), and I'd love to hear if this ends up being useful in some way.
-I can be reached at [macuyiko@gmail.com](mailto:macuyiko@gmail.com) (我也明白一点中文).
+I can be reached at [macuyiko@gmail.com](mailto:macuyiko@gmail.com) (æˆ‘ä¹Ÿæ˜Žç™½ä¸€ç‚¹ä¸­æ–‡).

 #### Addendum: Tencent's Encrypted Chunked Upload Mechanism